Ben Rhodes (White House staffer): Career

 In 2007, Rhodes began working as a speechwriter for the 2008 Obama presidential campaign.

-Rhodes wrote Obama's 2009 Cairo speech "A New Beginning."
-Rhodes was the adviser who counseled Obama to withdraw support from Egyptian leader Hosni Mubarak, becoming a key adviser during the 2011 Arab Spring.
+He wrote Obama's 2009 Cairo speech "A New Beginning."
+Rhodes was the adviser who counseled Obama to withdraw support from the president of Egypt, Hosni Mubarak, becoming a key adviser during the 2011 Arab Spring.
 Rhodes supported Israel in the 2012 Israel–Gaza conflict.

-Rhodes was instrumental in conversations that led to Obama reestablishing the United States' diplomatic relations with Cuba, which had been cut off since 1961.
-The New York Times reported that Rhodes spent "more than a year sneaking off to secret negotiations in Canada and finally at the Vatican" in advance of the official announcement in December 2014.
+Rhodes was instrumental in conversations which led to Obama reestablishing the United States' diplomatic relations with Cuba, which had been cut off since 1961.
+The New York Times reported that for "more than a year (Rhodes was) sneaking off to secret negotiations in Canada and finally at the Vatican" in advance of the official announcement in December 2014.

 After leaving the Obama administration, Rhodes began working as a commentator.
-He began contributing to Crooked Media, NBC News, and MSNBC.
+He began contributing to Crooked Media, NBC News, and MSNBC news coverage.
 In 2018, he co-founded National Security Action.

-In 2018 he criticized Trump administration's involvement in the Saudi Arabian-led intervention in Yemen.
-He also looked back at the actions of the Obama administration, he wrote of the war in Yemen, "Looking back, I wonder what we might have done differently, particularly if we'd somehow known that Obama was going to be succeeded by a President Trump."
+In 2018 he criticized the Trump administration's involvement in the Saudi Arabian-led intervention in Yemen.
+Speaking about the actions of the Obama administration he wrote of the war in Yemen, "Looking back, I wonder what we might have done differently, particularly if we'd somehow known that Obama was going to be succeeded by a President Trump."
 After the publication of the article he was criticized for his inaction while working for the Obama administration.

-Rhodes said Obama's administration was too worried about offending Turkey.
+Rhodes said the Obama's administration was too worried about offending Turkey.
 He said Obama should have recognized the Armenian genocide.
 In 2018, Random House published Rhodes's memoir, The World as It Is, a behind-the-scenes account of Barack Obama's presidency and a New York Times bestseller.
-In 2021, Random House published his After the Fall: Being American in the World We've Made, which examines the state of democracy around the world and also a New York Times bestseller.
+In 2021, Random House published his book After the Fall: Being American in the World We've Made, which examines the state of democracy around the world and was a New York Times bestseller.

-Rhodes has written opinion articles for newspapers and magazines including the New York Times and The Atlantic.
-Rhodes was featured in the HBO documentary The Final Year, along with John Kerry, Samantha Power, and Susan Rice.
-The documentary portrays Obama's final year in office, with a focus on his foreign policy team.

-In the Spring of 2020, Rhodes was a fellow at the USC Center for the Political Future.
+Rhodes has written opinion articles for newspapers and magazines including The New York Times and The Atlantic.
+He was featured in the HBO documentary The Final Year, along with John Kerry, Samantha Power, and Susan Rice.
+Obama's final year in office is discussed in the documentary and the foreign policy team is profiled.
+In the spring of 2020, Rhodes was a fellow at the USC Center for the Political Future.